-- a.
-Sioneer Stockton, LLC is in the process of securing full project financing by June 30, 2022.
-Immediately following that financing event, deposits will be paid on all long lead-time Qualified Property, which accounts for 25-50% of the cost of each unit, depending on individual vendor payment terms.
-Most vendors will then require payment of the remaining balance upon shipment, with Sioneer Stockton retaining ~10% until the unit is delivered, installed and commissioned to meet all vendor specifications.
-The duration of this process was originally estimated for 10 months from June 2019-March 2020.
-Sioneer is now estimating a best-case scenario for 12 months from July 2022 to June 2023 as our vendors have requested 2 additional months for procurement due to global supply chain delays and uncertainty.
-See Project Schedule below. - b.
-Although our best-case scenario assumes a financing commitment by June 30, 2022 and 12 months for procurement, construction and commissioning, Sioneer Stockton is requesting a 24 month extension to our STE award, to allow for unforeseen delays from global economic disruptions, as was experienced with COVID-19. - c.
-These disruptions could include delays in funding, materials, labor or permitting but are not realistically expected to extend our Qualified Property purchasing past 16 months worst-case, with a 50% conservative buffer of an additional 8 months, leading us to our 24-month extension request.
+- c.
+The procurement phase will begin with deposits made on all long lead-time Qualified Property, which will account for 25-50% of the cost of each unit, depending on individual vendor payment terms.
+Most vendors will then require payment of the remaining balance upon shipment, with Sioneer Stockton retaining $\sim 10\%$ until the unit is delivered, installed and commissioned to meet all vendor specifications.
+Sioneer is estimating a best-case QP procurement phase scenario of 12 months but are requesting the additional 12 months to be conservative. - d.
+These could include delays in funding, materials, labor or permitting but are not realistically expected to extend our Qualified Property purchasing past our total 28.5 month extension request.